isaacarnault/terraform-cloud/Part_2_Plan_and_Apply.md

-Once you've complete the Get_Started section of this gist, you are ready to take this part.<br>
+Once you've completed the Part 1 of this gist, you are ready to begin this part.<br>

 In this section, we will provision a `DynamoDB` instance through `Terraform Cloud`.

 #### Step 1 - Configure AWS (must have an AWS account)

-We will retrieve your `AWS` credentials and set your `Terraform Cloud` variables to use those values.
+We will retrieve our `AWS` credentials and set our `Terraform Cloud` variables to use those values.

-Log into your `AWS` account, if no account create one: https://portal.aws.amazon.com/billing/signup#/start.<br>
+Log into your `AWS` account.
+If you don't have an account, create one: https://portal.aws.amazon.com/billing/signup#/start.<br>
 You can access your console after Signing Up to AWS using this link: https://console.aws.amazon.com/console/home.<br>

 Once logged into your `AWS` console, go to `IAM`.<br>
-If you are new to AWS, please bypass all user configuration (green ticked marks) for the sake of simplification.<br>
+If you are new to AWS, please bypass all user configuration (green ticked marks below) for the sake of simplicity.<br>

 <details>
 <summary>🔵 See output</summary>